JohnCenaCollective/STO-Academy-Build-Tool/readme.txt

-While certain parts of it may seem unimportant or irrelevant to you, they contain important information, not just for people who may try to help you, but also for me as the application's developer.
+While certain parts of it may seem unimportant or irrelevant to you, they contain important information, not just for people who may try to help you, but also for us as the application's maintainers.
-In the event of there being problems with the output, I won't be able to diagnose the issue if the output has been altered.
+In the event of there being problems with the output, we won't be able to diagnose the issue if the output has been altered.
 You can add a couple notes before the output, just don't modify the output itself.